Snouuuflake/Snow-POS/notes.md

 # Creating the database

   1. Ask for database name, and admin name and password If error, show popup and do nothing
   2. Create if not exists all tables
      Also if error, show popup and do nothing
   3. Then run the program as normal;
      *login screen shows after selecting db name and loading*

 # Adding items

 ## Via UI, 1 by 1
+   1. Ask for / validate username
+   2. Ask for:
+        item_id
+        item_ref
+        item_desc
+        item_qty
+        item_price
+   3. Prolly just validate with sql
+   4. Print error or success message

 ## Via CSV
+   1. Validate relevant columns exists
+   2. Break if not every row is valid in those columns (check via javascript)

 # Operations